QUALITY WARRANTY

 • in the case of shower trays, these are: waste covers, floor drains included in the set, etc.;

-• in the case of accessories: toilet brush heads.
+• in the case of accessories: toilet brush heads, dispenser pumps.

-7. Tampering with the Product (repair, alteration) with the use of non-original parts.
+6. Tampering with the Product (repair, modification) by persons who are not authorised service technicians of the Guarantor, or the use of non-original spare parts.

 • sub-standard quality;